rosensilva/ballerina-samples/ballerina-swagger/README.md

 # Building Ballerina Web Services with Swagger / OpenAPI Specifications
 This guide walks you through building a RESTful Ballerina web service using [Swagger / OpenAPI Specification](https://swagger.io/specification/).
-OpenAPI Specification (formerly called the Swagger Specification) is a specification that creates RESTful contract for APIs, detailing all of its resources and operations in a human and machine readable format for easy development, discovery, and integration.
+OpenAPI Specification (formerly called the Swagger Specification) is a specification that creates RESTful contract for APIs, detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
 The Swagger to Ballerina Code Generator can take existing Swagger definition files and generate Ballerina services from them.

 ## <a name="what-you-build"></a>  What you'll build
 You'll build an RESTful web service using an already existing OpenAPI specification.
 We will use the OpenAPI / Swagger specification of a pet store RESTful API.
-The pet store web service support the following operations,
+The pet store web service supports the following operations,
 * Add new pets to the pet store via HTTP POST method
 * Retrieve existing pet details from the pet store via HTTP GET method
 * Update existing pet data in the pet store via HTTP PUT method